orthanc-server/orthanc-setup-samples/docker/nginx/README.md

 - a nginx container that provides a web server on port 80.
 It exposes Orthanc on the subroute [/orthanc/](http://localhost:/orthanc/).
 - an orthanc container
+- a Postgresql container to store the Orthanc database

 # Starting the setup